-I. Programs (Continued) Healthy Living:
+Healthy Living:

-Al's Pals: Kids Making Healthy Choices (NEDHSA, regional health contracts): Al's Pals is a life skills program for 4 and 5 year olds.
+Al's Pals: Kids Making Healthy Choices (SRTC Funded): Al's Pals is a life skills program for 4 and 5 year olds.
 The bi-weekly program serves PK and Kindergarten students in 41 schools with 97 classrooms, as well as 4-year-olds in 9 childcare centers in Ouachita, Morehouse, and Union parishes.
 Funding for this program was initially through the Louisiana Department of Health and Hospitals-Office of Behavioral Health, but authority for contracting and funding was transferred to the Northeast Delta Human Services Authority in 2014.
+Starting in 2020, this program is now funded internally.